 This seems yet another novel, yet quite artistic, way to do something to immortalize your loved one with their ashes.
 A small amount of cremated remains can be used and handcrafted into the blown glass while creating a unique piece of glass art.
 The finished piece is then hand-inscribed with a memorial message.

-Art from Ashes is a Massachusetts company that works with a number of talented artists who produce these remembrance keepsakes.
-The process can all be completed remotely, or you can visit their workshop site.
-Only a small amount of cremated remains are required, and you can order anything from cufflinks to a large suncatcher or even commission a unique sculpture of your choice.
+Art from Ashes is a Massachusetts company that works with talented artists to produce these remembrance keepsakes.
+The process can be completed remotely, or you can visit their workshop site.
+Only a small amount of cremated remains is required, and you can order anything from cufflinks to a large suncatcher or even commission a unique sculpture of your choice.

-Some of their glass bead jewelry and glass keyrings make an ideal, inexpensive means to always keep a memento of your loved one with you.
+Some of their glass bead jewelry and glass keyrings make ideal, inexpensive ways to always have a memento of your loved one with you.

 Prices start from around $150, depending on what size and type of glass artifact you choose.
 The process usually takes about 3-5 weeks, depending on the artists’ workloads and the type of remembrance artifact you select.